yitaozh/yitaozh.github.io/source/_posts/3272-Find-the-Count-of-Good-Integers.md

             }
             // at this time, we are sure that this number is palindromic
-            // now we want to know how many combinations we can get int num = (n - count[0]) * fac[n - 1];
+            // now we want to know how many combinations we can get
+            // the first digit cannot be 0, while the following bits can
+            // be any number
+            int num = (n - count[0]) * fac[n - 1];
+            // for each digits(0 ~ 9), their own permutation should be divided
             for (int j = 0; j < 10; j++) {
                 num /= fac[count[j]];
             }